-- National road speed limits are in place on all national roads, including dual carriageways, and limit maximum speed to 100 km/h.
+- National speed limits in Ireland are in place on all national roads, including dual carriageways, and limit maximum speed to 100 km/h.

 - Regional and local speed limits affect all regional and local roads – what some might refer to as non-national roads.
 This means a limit of 80 km/h.

-- Motorway speed limits can reach 120 km/h.
+- Motorway speed limits in Ireland can reach 120 km/h.